NateWr/cyf-react-syntax/readme.md

 }
 ```

 This will render **two buttons** that are the same.
-Here is what the HTML looks like after it has been compiled:
+Here is what the HTML looks like after it has been converted:

 ```HTML
 <button class="btn-default">Submit</button>